eScholarship/jschol/README.md

 This Lando dev environment includes a local MySQL server, which can load MySQL dumps from dev, stg or prd.
 To load a dump file, run
 1. `lando db-import name-of-mysql-dump-file.gz`

-NOTE: if you do not have a dump file, ask Hardy, he can lend you a somewhat recent one.
+NOTE: if you do not have a dump file, ask around, we can lend you a somewhat recent one.
 Or, you can rely on the SOCKS connection to use the db on one of our servers.
 Or you can use the VPN.